The Importance of Treating a Sleep Disorder in Lincoln, NE

 Sleep is an important ingredient in our daily lives, essential for renewing our mental and physical health each day.
 Yet over 75 sleep disorders have been identified which interrupt or disturb our sleep and can have substantial effects on our waking life.
 Common sleep disorders are listed below.

 The first step in treating any sleep disorder is diagnosis—determining what type of problem is affecting an individual’s sleep.
 An overnight sleep study is often necessary to record and evaluate the brain’s activity and body systems during sleep in order to develop an accurate diagnosis and treatment recommendations.
+Many times, overnight sleep tests can be done at home with a device we supply for you rather than requiring you to come in for the test.
+If you are struggling with your sleep, make an appointment to see your doctor or, if you prefer, give us a call to schedule an appointment with one of our providers.

 Common Sleep Disorders

 Obstructive sleep apnea syndrome (OSAS) is a pattern of obstructed breathing that can disturb sleep dozens to hundreds of times each night.
 Often these disturbances are not remembered.
 If you have OSAS, the oxygen levels in your body may drop during sleep and you probably don’t sleep soundly, resulting in daytime sleepiness.
 OSAS can also put you at risk for high blood pressure, heart failure, heart attack or stroke.
 OSAS can be life threatening.
+This is why many people turn to sleep apnea treatment in Lincoln, NE.

 The most common symptoms are snoring, snorting or gasping during sleep, waking up repeatedly at night, excessive daytime sleepiness, and morning headaches.

 Sleep apnea is commonly treated with a therapy called CPAP.
+Give us a call for sleep apnea treatment in Lincoln, NE.

 Narcolepsy is overwhelming sleepiness at inappropriate times.
 The most common symptoms are daytime sleepiness, cataplexy (a sudden loss of muscle strength), sleep paralysis, or hypnagogic hallucinations (vivid dreamlike experiences that occur when a person is drowsy).